Appendicitis typically starts with a pain in the middle of your abdomen (tummy) that may come and go.

 Pressing on this area, coughing or walking, may all make the pain worse.

-If you have appendicitis, you may also experience other symptoms including:
+If you have appendicitis, you may also have other symptoms, including:

 - loss of appetite

-If you are experiencing abdominal pain that is getting progressively worse, you should contact your GP or local out-of-hours service immediately.
-If these options are not available, call NHS 24 on 08454 24 24 24.
+If you're experiencing abdominal pain that's gradually getting worse, contact your GP or call NHS 24 on 111 for advice.

 Appendicitis can easily be confused with something else, such as a gastroenteritis, severe irritable bowel syndrome (IBS), constipation, bladder or urine infections and occasionally Crohn's disease.
 In young women, these symptoms can sometimes have a gynaecological cause, such as an ectopic pregnancy or menstrual pain.

 However, any condition that causes constant stomach pain requires urgent medical attention.

 You should call 999 for an ambulance if you get a pain that suddenly becomes worse and spreads across your abdomen.
 These are signs that your appendix may have burst.